 EDITORIAL REVIEW BOARD: Dr. Helen Janc Malone (Editor-in-Chief), Director of Education Policy & Institutional Advancement, Institute for Educational Leadership.
 Elizabeth Devaney (Chair) Director, Social and Emotional Learning Center, Children’s Institute, Rochester, NY.
 Dr. Jennifer P. Agans, Assistant Professor, Department of Recreation, Park, and Tourism Management, Pennsylvania State University.
 Dr. Thomas Akiva Assistant Professor, School of Education, University of Pittsburgh.
 Dr. Ken Anthony Director of Professional Development, Connecticut After School Network.
 Dr. Corey Bower Assistant Professor, Graduate School of Education, University at Buffalo.
 Dr. Katie Brohawn Senior Director of Research, ExpandEd Schools.
 Jessica Donner Director, Every Hour Counts.
 Dr. Nia Imani Fields 4-H Specialist for Curricular Systems and Program Development, University of Maryland Extension.
 Dr. Aisha Griffith Assistant Professor of Educational Psychology, University of Illinois at Chicago.
 Dr. Sabrina Mitsuko Kataoka Managing Editor, School of Education, University of California, Irvine.
 Brenda McLaughlin Chief Strategy Officer, BELL.
 Dr. Kolbrún Þ. Pálsdóttir Dean, School of Education, University of Iceland.
 Sarah Pitcock Writer and Consultant for Social Causes, Sarah Pitcock, LLC.
 Chris Smith Executive Director, Boston After School & Beyond.
-Bela Shah Spooner Manager, Expanded Learning, Institute for Youth, Education, and Families, National League of Cities.
 Dr. Femi Vance Researcher, American Institutes for Research.
 Deepa Vasudevan Doctoral Candidate, Harvard Graduate School of Education.

 Follow the AERA Out-of-School Time SIG on Facebook